24 Best Places to Visit in Albania in 2024

 Many tourists don’t even know this site exists which is such a shame.
 From the park, you gain amazing views of the surrounding landscape.
 It’s a very peaceful place.

 I highly recommend taking a picnic up to the site and enjoying the view and history!

 21. Porto Palermo

-The town is a must for nature lovers who are after a peaceful holiday by the lake!
+The town is one of the must-see places in Albania for nature lovers who are after a peaceful holiday by the lake!

 23. Llogara national park

 Llogara national park is great for a summer or winter getaway.
 Within the park, you have many options – hiking, paragliding, camping and you’re also close to the sea!